ysykimura/ACA_2024/titleabstract.md

 ### Cluster structures on $q$-Painlevé systems via toric geometry
 I will review a geometric interpretation of cluster varieties in terms of blowups of toric varieties discovered by Gross, Hacking, and Keel.
 I will show that this provides the cluster theoretic interpretation for the geometry of $q$-Painlevé systems studied by Sakai, when the rank (in the sense of linear algebras) of an exchange matrix is two.

+## Yusuke Nakajima (Kyoto Sangyo University)
+### Mutations and wall-crossings for dimer models associated to toric cDV singularities
+A dimer model, which is a bipartite graph described on the real two-torus, provides the quiver with relations as its dual graph.
+It is known that for any three-dimensional Gorenstein toric singularity, there exists a dimer model such that the center of the associated path algebra is isomorphic to such a toric singularity, and mutations of dimer models produce several dimer models giving rise to the same toric singularity.
+On the other hand, for the quiver with relations obtained as the dual of a dimer model, we can consider the stability condition in the sense of A. King.
+The space of stability conditions has the wall-and-chamber structure and a wall-crossing in the space plays an important role in birational geometry of the associated toric singularity.
+In this talk, I will focus on a dimer model associated to a toric cDV (compound Du Val) singularity, and discuss a relationship among mutations of dimer models and wall-crossings in the stability space.

 ## Katsuyuki Naoi (Tokyo University of Agriculture and Technology)
 ### Strong duality data of type $A$ and extended $T$-systems
 A strong duality datum is a family of finite-dimensional simple modules over a quantum affine algebra $U_q'(\hat{\mathfrak{g}})$.
 One important property is that we can associate from it the quantum Schur--Weyl duality functor preserving simple modules.